-The bank's philosophy is that by creating a diverse workforce - and providing a welcoming, inclusive, accessible workplace - it will be better able to understand and serve its clients.
+The bank's philosophy is that by c reating a diverse workforce - and providing a welcoming, inclusive, accessible workplace - it will be better able to understand and serve its clients.
 "CIBC is making inclusion the way we do business," explained Sarah Matheson, Director Employee Policies and Programs.
 "We value the perspectives and abilities that each of our team members bring to the table because their unique skills and experiences give us a competitive edge."
 For CIBC, providing an inclusive and accessible work environment is a key part of its broader effort to support diversity and foster a culture of belonging.
 Through its Workplace Accommodation and Ergonomics Program, the bank seeks to ensure that all its team members have what they need to thrive and achieve their very best.

-The program is managed by specialists, Amy DeMelo, and Luke Wilson, who work collaboratively with team members to first understand their needs and then explore solutions - everything from assistive equipment and technologies to adaptive furniture and flexible work strategies - for removing or minimizing barriers.
-There is a clear commitment at CIBC to provide solutions across a broad spectrum of diverse needs.
+The program is managed by specialists Amy DeMelo and Luke Wilson, who work with team members to understand their needs and find solutions, from assistive equipment to adaptive furniture and flexible work strategies.
+CIBC is committed to accommodating diverse needs.
 "Our approach is based on the desire to accommodate versus the duty to accommodate," said DeMelo.
-Adds Wilson, "We genuinely care about our team members and are passionate about what we do and manage each accommodation request with trust and respect.
+Wilson added, "We manage each request with trust and respect.
 It's important for everyone at CIBC to know that we're here to help."
-In 2004 alone, CIBC maintains a centralized accommodation fund to cover the costs of workplace accommodations and spent over \$350,000 to meet the special needs of employees.
-To increase program awareness, the bank introduced new online content that details the services and benefits available and outlines the procedure for accessing the program when additional support is required.
-An automated process makes it easy and simple to get started.
-Education and awareness sessions are also regularly delivered across the organization to further promote the program and its commitment to team members.
+In 2004, CIBC spent over \$350,000 on workplace accommodations.
+The bank introduced online content and an automated process to increase program awareness.
+Education and awareness sessions are also regularly delivered across the organization.

-The Workplace Accommodation and Ergonomics Program continues to help CIBC deliver an exceptional and seamless experience for its team members by prioritizing their wellbeing and providing the support they need to perform at their very best - this differentiated experience furthers CIBC's commitment to inclusion, diversity and accessibility
+The Workplace Accommodation and Ergonomics Program continues to help CIBC deliver an exceptional and seamless experience for its team members by prioritizing their wellbeing and providing the support they need to perform at their very best - this differentiated experience furthers CIBC's commitment to inclusion, diversity and accessibility adVISOR adVISOR is a managed service designed and delivered by the INNoVA Solutions that provides support to Canadian businesses to improve the management and implementation of accommodations and workplace adjustments.